Who are the Governors?

 Becoming a Governor

-The time commitment is of the order of 6 to 8 hours per month during term time.
-This includes attending full governing body meetings, sub-committee meetings and doing the necessary preparatory reading.
-The ideal commitment is four years, but as a volunteer this is not fixed - if your circumstances change you can resign or be re-elected.
+The time commitment is approximately 6 to 8 hours per month during term time.
+This includes attending full governing board meetings, sub-committee meetings, carrying out governor visits and doing the necessary preparatory reading.
+A governor’s term of office is four years, although you can resign at any time if your circumstances change and you are no longer able to commit to the role.

 Many employers appreciate that being a governor enables you to gain valuable skills that can be transferred to the workplace.
 As with magistrates, members of local councils and members of other statutory bodies, governors have the right to reasonable time off work for their duties, although this may be unpaid.